Hannalysis/Coding-Chronicles/README.md

 --- March 21th ---
 2025-03-21

 After today's employability session at SoC, I opted for an easy day with some minor tweaks to my CV repo, before taking the remainder of the afternoon to rest and recover.
+By the evening, I had a bit of inspiration to try out a few more component ideas whilst I'd been thinking about my portfolio in the background, and added those to my figma board.

 ------------